koii-network/ezsandbox/Lesson 3/PartII.md

 # Part II.
 Crawler Task Structure

-Before we start writing our own crawler code, it's helpful to understand how many of Koii's web crawler tasks are structured, including this one.
+Before we start writing our own crawler code, it's helpful to understand how a plethora of Koii's web crawler tasks are structured, including this one.
 In this template, a lot of the IPFS logic is provided for your ease of use.

 Prerequisites: